 *Avoid keeping your foot on the brake pedal as it can lead to excessive energy consumption, which can reduce the range of your electric vehicle.
 Instead, use regenerative braking or coasting to slow down whenever possible.

 Fluid Maintenance : While electric engines require fewer fluids, it is still important to monitor the fluid levels in various components.
 Using adequate lubricants will reduce the friction between the moving components, ensuring longevity and optimal performance.

-*Check the coolant level as the battery in the EV requires proper temperature regulation to ensure that it is at the appropriate level for optimal performance.
+*Check the coolant level as the battery in the electric vehicle requires proper temperature regulation to ensure that it is at the appropriate level for optimal performance.